There used to be a time when ranking a web page was as simple as writing a bunch of low-quality articles.

-- There are no misplaced “noindex” tags on pages that you want to rank, or else they won’t get even indexed.
-The search engine spiders should be able to reach all pages of your website, except the ones that that you want to purposely hide.
+The search engine spiders should be able to reach all pages of your website, except the ones that you want to purposely hide.

 - There are zero pages with thin or weak content because Google favors websites with relevant content that offers real value.

-Ask any reputed SEO company, and you’ll find each one of them agreeing on the importance of having a mobile-friendly site.
+Ask any reputed SEO company, and you’ll find each one of them agreeing on the importance of having a mobile-friendly site on your SEO strategy.

 Responsive web design has the following SEO benefits:

 With mobile traffic to local sites growing at a breakneck speed, it’s no surprise that Google recommends having a mobile-friendly website.

 You definitely shouldn’t forget that Google even announced last year the importance of having mobile friendly content and websites.

 Nowadays, most consumers tend to use these gadgets to look and shop for almost everything.

 Imagine having the best products on the market but no one can buy it from your online shop.